 A curly Case Study with Wellster Healthtech Group

-Two churn studies, two ends of the funnel, one ongoing partnership.
+Two studies, two ends of the patient journey, one ongoing partnership.

 The challenge